k-vijay-05/FIFO-PAGE-REPLACEMENT-ALGORTHIM/README.md

+This project is a simple FIFO (First In, First Out) page replacement simulator built using React.
+It helps visualize how the FIFO page replacement algorithm works.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.